 THE CLEANSING PROCESS

-The moment we ask, He is able to remove the desecrations and stains of sin, transgressions and iniquity that separate us from communion with God, but there may be many areas of our lives that are broken or shattered, and mending and healing these areas of our spirit, mind, and emotions may take some time to do.
+The moment we ask, He is able to remove the desecrations and stains of sin, transgressions and iniquity that separate us from communion with God, but there are many areas of our lives that are still broken or shattered, and mending and healing these areas of our spirit, mind, and emotions take some time to do.

 Also, the moment we ask, He is able to remove the old altar (our stony heart) and to give us a new altar (a new heart).
 This is part of His Promise in the New Covenant: